What is a low-carbon transition approach?

 In conclusion, the carbon indicator thus accounted for is an activity indicator that enables:

-• To make internal decisions : in order to "account in order to act" (identify priorities, know where to act and how).
-It serves the management of GHG emissions and the steering of actions.
-The carbon indicator then fits into a triple bottom line which aims to couple the organisation's economic, social and environmental performance.
+To make internal decisions : in order to “count to act” (identify priorities, know where to act and how).
+It is used to manage GHG emissions and to steer actions.
+The carbon indicator then fits into a triple bottom line (TBL or 3BL) which aims to couple the economic, social and environmental performance of the organisation.

-Low-carbon transition initiatives advance organisations on their transition pathway.
-These initiatives, in general, follow a structured process in several key steps, presented in a “ transition pathway » below.
+Low-carbon transition approaches advance organisations along their transition pathway.
+These approaches, generally speaking, follow a structured process in several key stages, presented in a “ transition pathway Plan and act

-Each organisation adapts this pathway has its profile and its maturity, thus ensuring its own transition to a low-carbon model.
+has its own profile and maturity on this journey, thereby ensuring its own transition to a low-carbon model. adapts An overview of the

-Figure 0.1.1: Example of a typical transition pathway for micro and small businesses - Source Réussir sa transition bas carbone, ABC, 2020.
+🔎 helps to apprehend the different tools and methods available. different transition pathways Figure 0.1.1: Example of a typical transition journey for micro and small and medium-sized enterprises (TPE and PME) - Source Réussir sa transition bas carbone, ABC, 2020.

 Last updated